qqqlab/madflight/readme.md

   - `out_` Output to motors and servos
   - `print_` Prints debugging info
   - `calibrate_` Calibration
+- Module source code is in subdirectories of the `src` directory.
+Here you find a .h file with the same name (e.g. `src/imu/imu.h`) which is the interface between the main program and the module.
+There might also be an .ino example program, e.g. `src/imu/imu.ino`.
+- The module files are usually header only, i.e. the header also includes the implemention.
+Even though this is not common C/C++ programming practice, it has some advantages.
+For example, it is easier to use a custom Wire library: include the custom lib in the main program, then include the module and it will use the custom lib.

 ## Default Pinout for ESP32 DevKitC (38 pin)